 Exercise is not only great for overall health, it is excellent for your mental health as well.
 If you’ve ever been into running, then chances are you have experienced that “runner’s high” during and after.
 This has to do with those feel-good endorphins that are released during and after exercise.
 These endorphins are chemicals in the brain that act as natural painkillers and can help combat feelings of stress, improve sleep, and reduce feelings of anxiety and depression.

 Exercise is obviously excellent for your physical health as well, and when you are feeling better physically you are more likely to feel better mentally.
 It’s all about this mind-body connection that helps people naturally get a hold on symptoms of anxiety and depression.

 There is also something about executing a healthy habit we know is good for us.
 When it comes to exercise, it’s so easy to miss a gym day or put it on the back burner, but that can lead to regret.
-However, most people do not regret getting a good workout or moving their body.
-When you set aside time to take care of you, and you make it a conscious and healthy habit it feels really good.
+However, most people do not regret getting a good workout or moving their bodies.
+When you set aside time to take care of yourself, and you make it a conscious and healthy habit, it feels really good.
 Getting some form of exercise in on as many days of the week as possible is an excellent way to take care of yourself.